per1234/.github/workflow-templates/check-markdown-task.md

 NOTE: This workflow is focused on linting.
 Formatting checks for Markdown are provided by the ["Check Prettier Formatting" workflow](check-prettier-formatting.md), so both should be used.

+This is the version of the workflow for projects using the [Task](https://taskfile.dev/#/) task runner tool.

 ## Assets

 - [`.markdown-link-check.json`](assets/check-markdown/.markdown-link-check.json) - markdown-link-check configuration file.
   - Install to: repository root
 - [`.markdownlint.yml`](assets/check-markdown/.markdownlint.yml) - markdownlint configuration file.
+  - Install to: repository root
+- [`Taskfile.yml`](assets/check-markdown-task/Taskfile.yml] - Markdown tasks.
   - Install to: repository root

 The code style defined in `.markdownlint.yml` is the official standardized style to be used in all Arduino projects and should not be modified.